Viktor Yanukovych (politician, born 1981): Early life and education

-He graduated from high school with a silver medal in 1998.

-From 1998 to 2003 he studied at Donetsk National University, majoring in "Enterprise Economy".
-He received a master's degree in "Enterprise Economics".
-On 17 June 2009, he defended his dissertation titled "Formation and implementation of state social policy" at Donetsk State University of Management, earning a PhD in public administration.
+In 1998, Yanukovych graduated from high school with a silver medal.
+He went on to study "Enterprise Economy" at Donetsk National University from 1998 to 2003.
+He graduated with a master's degree in the same field.
+In 2009, he defended his dissertation titled “Formation and Implementation of State Social Policy” at Donetsk State University of Management, and earned a PhD in public administration.

 Activity

-From June 2002 to September 2004, Yanukovych served as vice-president of the Donetsk regional public organization "Regional Center Spryiannia" (Promotion).

-From July 2004 to November 2004, he served as first deputy general director of SK, a limited liability company in Donetsk.

-Beginning in November 2005, he held the post of first deputy general director of BK Engineering.

-From November 2005 to 2010, he worked as deputy head of the Ukrainian youth public organization "Soyuz molodi regioniv Ukrainy" (Union of Ukrainian Youth of Regions).

-Since May 2006 – MP (V and VI and VII parliamentary sessions), from the Party of Regions.

-In 2010, he became the Honorary President of the Ukrainian youth public political organization Young Regions.
+From June 2002 to September 2004, Yanukovych served as vice-president of the Donetsk regional public organization Regional Center Spryiannia.
+From July 2004 to November 2004, he was the first deputy general director of SK, a limited liability company in Donetsk.
+In November 2005, he became the first deputy general director of BK Engineering, and also worked as deputy head of the Ukrainian youth public organization "Soyuz molodi regioniv Ukrainy" (Union of Ukrainian Youth of Regions) until 2010.
+He has been an MP for the Party of Regions in the V, VI and VII parliamentary sessions.
+In 2010, he became the Honorary President of the Union of Ukrainian Youth of Regions.

-During the 2012 Ukrainian parliamentary election he was re-elected into parliament.
+During the 2012 Ukrainian parliamentary election, he was re-elected into parliament.